LINOSNCHENA/JAVA-Microservices-in-Springboot-and-Angular/README.md

-# SIMPLE MICROSERVICE AS BACKEND & FRONTEND APIs
+# SIMPLE MICROSERVICES AS BACKEND & FRONTEND APIs

 The purpose of this application is to create a full-stack simple application by combining two of the current popular frameworks.
-Angular, Spring-Boot and three different databases.
-The implementation works with three types of databases.Several CRUD operations are implemented and exploited using three different databases
+Angular and Spring-Boot, which includes three different databases alternatives.
+The implementation is successfull using the three types of databases.
+Several CRUD operations are implemented and exploited using three databases with a uniform interface as JSON data connectivity

 ### Technology Stack exploited